FollowTheProcess/hue/README.md

 The dominant package in this space for Go is [fatih/color] which I've used before and is very good!
 However, I want to see if I can make something that improves on it.
 Specifically I want to try and address the following:

 - Alignment/width of colourised text is maintained for [text/tabwriter]
+  - This is still TODO, I might just end up shipping a fork of tabwriter as part of this package that escapes ANSI sequences rather than deal with alignment
 - Support both `$NO_COLOR` and `$FORCE_COLOR`
 - Smaller public interface
 - Make it so simple you don't even have to think about it